Florida International University vs Virginia Polytechnic Institute and State University

 The Financial Comparison

-On cost, Florida International University comes in at $9,288 per year (net price after aid) versus $24,953 at Virginia Polytechnic Institute and State University - a difference of $15,665 annually, or roughly $62,660 over four years.
+Start with what you'd actually pay.
+After aid, Florida International University runs $9,288 a year against $24,953 at Virginia Polytechnic Institute and State University - $15,665 more a year, or about $62,660 across four years.

-Ten years after enrollment, Virginia Polytechnic Institute and State University graduates earn a median of $81,698 compared to $60,249 at Florida International University.
-The payback period is 7 years at Florida International University versus 5.1 years at Virginia Polytechnic Institute and State University.
+Then look at what that buys.
+Ten years after enrollment, Virginia Polytechnic Institute and State University graduates earn a median $81,698 against $60,249 at Florida International University.
+The cost earns itself back in 7 years at Florida International University and 5.1 years at Virginia Polytechnic Institute and State University.

-Graduates leave Florida International University with a median $16,500 in debt versus $21,500 at Virginia Polytechnic Institute and State University.
-The debt-to-earnings ratios are 0.40 and 0.43 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Florida International University owing a median $16,500 versus $21,500 at Virginia Polytechnic Institute and State University.
+Their debt-to-earnings ratios are 0.40 and 0.43 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers